lexibank/tlopo/out/references.md

 - <a id="source-Gerber1985"> </a>Gerber, Eleanor.
 1985.
 Rage and obligation: Samoan emotion in conflict.
 In Kirkpatrick, White & (eds.), _168–182_.
 - <a id="source-Geurtjens1921"> </a>Geurtjens, Hendrik.
 1921.
 Woordenlijst der Keieesche Taal.
 Den Haag: Martinus Nijhoff.
 (Verhandelingen van het Bataviaasch genootschap van Kunsten en Wetenschappen 63, part 3).
 - <a id="source-Gifford1929"> </a>Gifford, Edward.
 W. 1929.
 Tongan society.
 Honolulu: Bernice P. Bishop Museum.
 (Bernice P. Bishop Museum Bulletin 61).
-- <a id="source-GiffordandJr1956"> </a>Gifford, E.W. & R. Shutler Jr. 1956.
+- <a id="source-GiffordandShutler1956"> </a>Gifford, E.W. & R. Shutler Jr. 1956.
 Archaeological Excavations in New Caledonia.
-Univer sity of California Anthropological Records 18.1.
+University of California Anthropological Records 18.1.
 - <a id="source-Gill1876"> </a>Gill, William Wyatt.
 1876.
 Myths and songs from the South Pacific.
 London: King.
 - <a id="source-Gill1987"> </a>Gill, B. J. 1987.
 Notes on the birds, reptiles and mammals of Tongatapu and ‘Eua (Tonga).
 Notornis 34: 217-223.
 - <a id="source-GilliardandLecroy1967"> </a>Gilliard, E. Thomas & Mary Lecroy.
 1967.
 Results of the 1958-1959 Gilliard New Britain Expedition 4: Annotated list of birds of the Whiteman Mountains, New Britain.
 Bulletin of the American Museum ofNatural History 135: Article 4.